 Throughout the duration of the project, the workplace was reviewed using the Ska environmental assessment method, measuring environmental factors associated with the fit-out and built environment, providing a performance-based rating.
 Working in collaboration with our client, Perial, Cushman & Wakefield and 360 Workplace, we were thrilled to have been awarded with a Gold Ska Certification, demonstrating the very best in sustainable design elements.

-This project also achieved a 3 Star Fitwel Accreditation – the only building in France to achieve a 3 Star Rating.
+This project also achieved a 3 Star Fitwel Accreditation – the first and only building in France to achieve a 3 Star Rating.
 These endorsements represent the commitment our client has made in supporting the health and wellbeing of their people and future workforce.

 This new space brings opportunity for innovation by supporting future growth and attracting new talent.
 This developed workplace experience will help to strengthen our clients’ teams through flexibility and collaboration.